-- Trucks enter the system for loading
+- Trucks enter the system for loading.

-- Great for temperature-controlled storage
+- Great for temperature-controlled storage.

 - Includes various accessories to increase safety.

-- Creation compatible with other storage systems.
+- Creation is compatible with other storage systems.

-- Products of the same type
+- Products of the same type.

-- Extra storage density instead of the direct access of Pallet Racks
+- Extra storage density instead of the direct access of Pallet Racks.

-- Specifically designed for your pallets and forklifts
+- Specifically designed for your pallets and forklifts.

-- Low stock rotation
+- Low stock rotation.